Barrio Logan, A Community Under Siege

 Action Steps & What We Can Do

-In the wake of this discovery last week many people have been asking what we can do in regards to CalTrans new policy requiring all artists to not only forfeit ownership and copyright protections of their art on state freeway structures; but also banning icons, flags, logos and text.
-I’ve done a little bit of research and I’ve laid some action steps that I think we can all take to let CalTrans know that we are aware of what they are doing and demand not only answers in regards to this sudden and drastic police change; but demand a complete and total reversal of them immediately.
+In the wake of this discovery last week many people have been asking what we can do in regards to CalTrans’ new policy requiring all artists to not only forfeit ownership and copyright protections of their art on state freeway structures; but also banning icons, flags, logos, and text.
+I’ve done a little bit of research and I’ve laid some action steps that I think we can all take to let CalTrans know that we are aware of what they are doing and demand not only answers in regards to this sudden and drastic policy change; but demand a complete and total reversal of them immediately.

 Action step #1, I want you guys to contact Laurie Berman, she’s the CalTrans Director and I want you to call her office at 1-(619)-688-6670.
 I need you to call her office and as always be courteous, be respectful but I want you in your own words to tell her your name, where you’re from and tell her that you are concerned about the new policies put in place by CalTrans regarding public art and how it will disproportionately, negatively affect future art and muralists in Chicano Park.
 She’s the former CalTrans director of District 11 here in San Diego; so she is more than aware of Barrio Logan and the history of neglect experienced by both the neighborhood and Chicano Park itself.
 If she’s unavailable, ask to talk to her assistant and leave a message with them.
-And if there’s absolutely no one to talk to then leave a message on a machine; but try to talk to another person and tell them your concerns and that you are actively watching how they address and move forward with this situation.
-Likewise, I need you all to email her as well and in your email reiterate the same concerns you have regarding these policies on there to.
+And if there’s absolutely no one to talk to then leave a message on a machine, but try to talk to another person and tell them your concerns and that you are actively watching how they address and move forward with this situation.
+Likewise, I need you all to email her as well and in your email reiterate the same concerns you have regarding these policies on there too.

 Twitter Handle: @LaurieBerman32